WPGlobus/wpglobus-for-wpbakery-visual-composer/readme.txt

 We appreciate all contributions, ideas, critique, and help.

-* To speed up our development, please report bugs, with reproduction steps on [WPGlobus for WPBakery Visual Composer GitHub](https://github.com/WPGlobus/wpglobus-????).
+* To speed up our development, please report bugs, with reproduction steps on [WPGlobus for WPBakery Visual Composer GitHub](https://github.com/WPGlobus/wpglobus-for-wpbakery-visual-composer).
 * Plugin and theme authors: please try WPGlobus for WPBakery Visual Composer and let us know if you find any compatibility problems.
 * Contact us directly on [WPGlobus.com](http://www.wpglobus.com/contact-us/).

 = More info? =

-Please check out the [WPGlobus Website](http://www.wpglobus.com/add-ons/wpglobus-????/) for additional information.
+Please check out the [WPGlobus Website](http://www.wpglobus.com) for additional information.

 == Screenshots ==

-1. Menu item ??.
-2. ?????.
-3. ?????.
+1. Plugin admin interface.

 == Changelog ==